The Infant Samuel

 The Infant Samuel c1777 by British Painter Joshua Reynolds (1723 – 1792); who specialized in portrait paintings of the Rococo, Baroque, Neoclassicism, Renaissance, Georgian Periods.

-A portrait of the infant Samuel kneeling in prayer as as the light of heaven shine upon him.
+This is a wonderful portrait of the Biblical character Samuel as a child kneeling in prayer as the light of heaven shines upon him.

 Info Below From Wikipedia.org

 Sir Joshua Reynolds PRA FRS FRSA (16 July 1723 – 23 February 1792) was an English painter, specialising in portraits.
 John Russell said he was one of the major European painters of the 18th century.
 He promoted the “Grand Style” in painting which depended on idealization of the imperfect.
 He was a founder and first president of the Royal Academy of Arts, and was knighted by George III in 1769.

 Reynolds was born in Plympton, Devon, on 16 July 1723 the third son of the Rev. Samuel Reynolds, master of the Plympton Free Grammar School in the town.
 His father had been a fellow of Balliol College, Oxford, but did not send any of his sons to the university.
 One of his sisters was Mary Palmer (1716–1794), seven years his senior, author of Devonshire Dialogue, whose fondness for drawing is said to have had much influence on him when a boy.